JFLKeltonn/Finance-Web-App/README.md

 # Finance-Web-App

 ## Description
 Building a Clone of TradingView.
-Full Stack development using MongoDB and NodeJS.
+Full Stack development using SQL and NodeJS.
 Will apply some NLP and Machine Learning by developing Sentiment Tracking Software.

 For personal training and practice.